mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/find.md

 ### Making a Single Prediction

-The following MQL statement fetches the predicted value of the `rental_price` column from the `home_rentals_model` model.
+The following SQL statement fetches the predicted value of the `rental_price` column from the `home_rentals_model` model.
 The predicted value is the rental price of a property with attributes listed as a parameter to the `find({})` method.

 ```sql
 db.home_rentals_model.find({'sqft':823, 'location': 'good','neighborhood':'downtown', 'days_on_market': 10});